pyspace/pyspace/docs/tutorials/tutorial_installation.rst

 ------------

 .. warning::
-    Currently the software is maintained only under Ubuntu and MacOSX.
+    Currently the software is developed under Ubuntu and MacOSX.
+It is highly recommended to use a UNIX OS for pySPACE.
+However it is possible to run `pySPACE on Windows`_.

 pySPACE is currently developed at the `RIC Bremen <http://robotik.dfki-bremen.de/>`_ (part of the DFKI GmbH) and at the `AG Robotik <http://robotik.dfki-bremen.de/>`_